So You Want to Host a PTO Conference?

 The Board will help you plan a flexible budget, help you hone a theme for the conference (which you determine based on your community’s own needs and struggles), help you build the conference, invite guests, plan all-conference events, etc.

-You have a lot of freedom to shape the conference to your community.
-The board will help you and will also help you meet needs of international situations, international participants, etc.
+You have a lot of agency to shape the conference to your community.
+The board will help you with that and will also help you meet needs of international situations, participants from outside the U.S., etc.

 The relationship with the board is highly collaborative and relationship-focused.
 At least one board member will serve as the main liaison between the board and the local planning committee, although all board members are available to help!